openedx/open-edx-proposals/oeps/architectural-decisions/oep-0058-arch-translations-management.rst

 Get Translations Back for Deployment/Development
 ================================================

-A new python library, called openedx-atlas, will be created.
-This will enable the placement of the translation files kept in openedx-translations into locally cloned repositories for development and containers containing the code translation files are formed from.
+A new CLI tool called `openedx-atlas`_ will be created to enable the placement of the translation files kept in `openedx-translations`_ into locally cloned repositories for development and containers containing the code translation files are formed from.
 This tool will manage the placement of translation files through an editable atlas configuration file (atlas.yml) kept in the repositories that have translation files kept in openedx-translations.
 The atlas.yml file will support options that allow for the concatenation, reorganization, and reformatting of translation files as they are copied to their locations amongst the code.
 The atlas.yml file will also support selecting which languages to be included in an Open edX deployment.
 The tool will have to be used/ran as part of the setup of a repository, whether for development or deployment.
+The `openedx-atlas`_ tool can also be run without configuration files through CLI parameters that override atlas.yml.
+This tool is still in development, and while the language the tool is written in may change, the commands and purpose will not change.

-Impacts
+Impact
-*******
+******

 Impact on Translators
 =====================